napkin-community/solutions/HoTT-1.2.typ

 #let def = $:equiv$

 #solution(users.ranolp)[
-  The exercise makes us define the recursor based on the projection of (maybe dependent) pair types.
+  The exercise makes us define the recursor based on the projection of (maybe dependent) product types.

   #enum[
     *$recP$*